snhaRisa/snhaRisa/README.md

 - 👋 Hi, I’m @snhaRisa
-- 👀 I’m interested in web development & DSA
+- 👀 I’m interested in developing programes which benefits the humankind.
-- 🌱 I’m currently learning Front-End development.
+- 🌱 I’m currently upskilling.
-- 💞️ I need to skill up first and then we can help save the world!

 <!---
 snhaRisa/snhaRisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.